arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

    it is recommended to run this operation as an asynchronous job (`x-arango-async: store` header) so that you can check the result later.

-   The endpoint is available for all deployment modes.
+   The endpoint is available for all deployment modes, not only in clusters.
    In case of a cluster, send the request to one of the Coordinators.
-Example:
+   Example with ArangoDB running locally on the default port:

    ```shell
    curl --dump-header -H "x-arango-async: store" http://localhost:8529/_admin/cluster/vpackSortMigration/check
    ```

-2. Inspect the response to find the job ID in the `X-Arango-Async-Id` HTTP header field.
+2. Inspect the response to find the job ID in the `X-Arango-Async-Id` HTTP header.
    The job ID is `12345` in the following example:

    ```
    HTTP/1.1 202 Accepted